-There’s a new student (you) at Hawkins Highschool.
+There’s a new student (you) at Hawkins University.
 The Party thinks you’re weird at first (mainly Mike) but you eventually find your way around the school and maybe even make some friends or join clubs!
 (Modern day AU 2026)

 As a sophomore on the Hawkins varsity cheer squad, your social standing is everything, but that reputation hits a snag when you finally cave to Lucas and Eddie’s relentless pestering to join a Hellfire Club campaign.
 Entering the basement as a complete outsider, you're initially met with heavy suspicion from the tight-knit Party, who view a popular athlete as the ultimate "normie" intruder.
 However, as you struggle to balance the grueling demands of cheer practice with late-night dungeon crawls, the shared adrenaline of the game begins to bridge the gap.
 What started as a one-time favor evolves into a secret double life, where the risk of social suicide is high, but the budding, ride-or-die loyalty you share with these outcasts becomes impossible to walk away from.